Pope Leo XII

-Pope Leo XII (Leone XII; born Annibale Francesco Clemente Melchiorre Girolamo Nicola della Genga; 2 August 1760 – 10 February 1829) was head of the Catholic Church and ruler of the Papal States from 28 September 1823 to his death in February 1829.'
+Pope Leo XII (Leone XII; born Annibale Francesco Clemente Melchiorre Girolamo Nicola della Genga; 2 August 1760 – 10 February 1829) was head of the Catholic Church and leader of the Papal States from 28 September 1823 to his death in February 1829.'

 Leo XII was in ill health from the time of his election to the papacy to his death less than six years later, though he was noted for enduring pain well.
-He was a deeply conservative ruler, who enforced many controversial laws, including one forbidding Jews to own property.
+He was a deeply conservative leader, who enforced many controversial laws, including one forbidding Jews to own property.
 Though he raised taxes, the Papal States remained financially poor.

 Biography

 Family

 Della Genga was born in 1760 at the Castello della Genga in the territory of Fabriano to an old noble family from Genga, a small town in the March of Ancona, part of the Papal States.
 He was the sixth of ten children born to Count Ilario della Genga and Maria Luisa Periberti di Fabriano, and he was the uncle of Gabriele della Genga Sermattei, who in the 19th century was the only nephew of a pope to be elevated to cardinal.